 - An improved gradebook now has a running course average and tells when assignments were completed.
 (I love this feature!)

-- Can be used on any mobile device and even without Wi-Fi.
+- Can be used on any mobile device and even without an Internet connection.

 Favorite Features of Teaching Textbooks 4.0